IgniteUI/igniteui-docfx/kr/components/grids_templates/excel_style_filtering.md

 <div class="divider--half"></div>

-In the sample bellow 'Product Name' and 'Discontinued' columns have all four features enebled, 'Unit Price' have all four disabled, 'Added Date' has only pinning and hiding.
+In the sample below 'Product Name' and 'Discontinued' columns have all four features enabled, 'Unit Price' have all four disabled, 'Added Date' has only pinning and hiding.
 }
 @@if (igxName === 'IgxHierarchicalGrid') {
 ```html